Steps to Becoming an Addiction Counselor in Alaska

 Finally, the chemical dependency clinical supervisor takes classes required for this level.
 In addition, you should take 30 hours of supervisor training.

-Testing Process in Alaska
+Addiction Counselor Testing & Examination Process in Alaska

 In Alaska, substance abuse counselors are tested under the National Counselor Examination for Licensure and Certification.
 You may also be given the National Clinical Mental Health Counseling Examination.
 Your test, whichever one you are given, will be given by the National Board of Certified Counselors, Inc. To receive your license to practice substance abuse counseling in Alaska, you have to pass your exam by a certain percentage.